mint-lang/mint/documentation/Language/Locale.md

 # Locale

-This feature of the language allows specifing localization tokens and values for languages indentified by [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) codes.
+This feature of the language allows specifying localization tokens and values for languages identified by [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) codes.

 ```mint
 locale en {